hphelion/documentation/devplatform/devplatform_commercial_install.md

 	**Subnet Range** - The subnet to use for Marketplace

+6. Do not attempt to install any Marketplace packages yet.
+Log out from the Horizon dashboard.

+7. Log back into the Horizon dashboard and click on the **Marketplace** panel under the current Project to begin using the Marketplace Service.
+You may now install [Marketplace packages](/helion/devplatform/marketplace/#install).

 ## Troubleshooting<a name="troubleshooting"></a>

 ### Service is stuck in download

 There are several situations in which a download will not complete.
-One cause which is documented, is because the `tmp` directory ran out of space.
-There is a prerequisite to mount the `tmp` directory to a larger partition.
+One cause which is documented, is because the *tmp* directory ran out of space.
+There is a prerequisite to mount the *tmp* directory to a larger partition.
 If you have completed this and it is still failing to download then we will need to reset the download.
 In the current release, this requires a manual process.

 As the "admin" user, in the "admin" tenant, click on **Project**, then **Object Store**.
 Open the "sherpa-cache" folder and delete the wscatalog.<id> folder which contains the cached download.
 The service should now be available to download again.